The Photo Contest is now closed.

 Nature in Focus 2018 Nature Photo Contest

-The Club is sponsoring a photo contest open to all residents of the RDOS – you need not be a member of SONC.
+The Club is hosting a photo contest open to all residents of the RDOS – you need not be a member of SONC.
 Details about the contest, the rules and how to enter follow below.

 These Rules and Regulations are final on all matters relating to the South Okanagan Naturalists' Club's 2018 Nature Photo Contest (the “Contest”).
 By applying, all entrants agree to be bound by these Rules and Regulations.
 Please note when submitting photos that the submittal form has a photo size limit (750KB and 1200 pixels width and height) and if you exceed that limit your photos may not be uploaded.

 To be eligible to enter the Contest or win a prize, you must be a resident of the Regional District of Okanagan Similkameen (RDOS) which includes Penticton and all other cities and towns within the RDOS.
 All photographs entered in the Contest must be taken within the geographic boundaries of the RDOS.
 Participation in the Contest constitutes Entrants’ full and unconditional agreement to abide by these Contest Rules and Regulations and the Contest Sponsor’s decisions, which are final and binding in all matters related to the Contest.
 Contest is open to amateur photographers only.

 Landscapes – natural landscapes of all types; may include man-made structures within the photo

 Fauna – native animals both large and small

 Flora – Wildflowers and plants of all types